Governorship of Ron DeSantis: Capital punishment

+On July 28, 2026, James Aren Duckett and Dominick Anthony Occhicone Jr., who were both convicted of murder, were executed five hours apart on the same day, marking Florida's first double execution in 62 years.
+Occhicone was additionally the oldest person executed in Florida at the age of 80.
+When speaking about the double execution in an interview after it had been carried out, Governor Ron DeSantis said he did not take joy in authorizing the executions, describing the decision as a "weighty" one.

 Gambling expansion

 In an effort in increase tax revenue for Florida, DeSantis reworked the gaming compact with the Seminole Tribe of Florida in August 2021.
 Under the provisions, expectations set a minimum of $2.5 billion in new revenue over five years and an estimated $6 billion through 2030.
 As the Seminole Tribe did not make revenue payments to Florida, it would begin with the expansion of land-based casino gambling and online sports betting.
 However, the compact spent over two years in courts with many lawsuits brought forth.
-Requesting the dismissal of West Flagler’s writ of quo warranto petition in the Florida Supreme Court, DeSantis argued Florida online sports betting is not a violation of Amendment 3.
+Requesting the dismissal of West Flagler's writ of quo warranto petition in the Florida Supreme Court, DeSantis argued Florida online sports betting is not a violation of Amendment 3.

+Terrorism

+In December 2025, DeSantis declared the Council on American–Islamic Relations as a terrorist organization.